fmajorcminor/LibraryApi/README.md

   - Setting up the Dockerfile
   - Assisting me when I ran into bugs, e.g., database persistance failing due to misconfigurations, missing annotations on entity classes
 - Google for searching documentation and when running into unknown errors
-- All of the development work was done by me.
+- All of the development and design work was done by me.
 I was the pilot and ChatGPT acted as co-pilot from time to time, as I normally use it during my current full-time job.